kylipoo/applied-ai-system-project/model_card.md

 ---

 - I added multiple user profiles with differing genre preferences and went through each one seeing if the calculated results matched my expectations.
 - **High-Energy Pop vs Chill Lofi:** These two profiles are complete opposites.
 The Pop profile targets energy 0.90 with non-acoustic pop songs in a happy mood, while Chill Lofi targets energy 0.35 with acoustic lofi tracks in a chill mood.
-The outputs reflected this cleanly — Pop surfaced high-tempo, electric tracks like "Gym Hero" and "Moskau," while Lofi returned quiet, acoustic songs like "Library Rain" and "Midnight Coding."
+The outputs reflected this cleanly — Pop surfaced high-tempo, electric tracks while Lofi returned quiet, acoustic songs like "Library Rain" and "Midnight Coding."
 The contrast makes sense because every attribute (energy, genre, mood, acousticness) points in opposite directions.
   - **High-Energy Pop**:![alt text](<Screenshot 2026-04-03 at 11.10.45 AM.jpg>)
   - **Chill Lofi**: ![alt text](<Screenshot 2026-04-03 at 11.10.51 AM.jpg>)